 You can also choose a bolt-resistant variety as well.

 You will recognize mosaic virus by the discolored spots on the leaves of your spinach.
 The spots will vary from light green to yellow to even white.

 Also, you’ll notice that the spinach will not be growing as it should and will look stunted.

-Solution: Sadly, there is no solution to Mosaic Virus.
+Sadly, there is no solution to mosaic virus.
 You just have to pull the plants out of the ground and destroy them to keep the virus from spreading further.

-Downy Mildew also causes discolored spots on your plants.
-As easy as it is to spot, there are also some simple steps you can take to beat it as well.
+Downy mildew also causes discolored spots on your plants.
+It’s to spot, and there are some simple steps you can take to beat it.

-Solution: You will need to apply a fungicide to your plants if you spot what you think is Downy Mildew.
+Apply a fungicide or a 1:1 mix of milk and water to your plants if you spot what you think is downy mildew.
 Make sure your plants have plenty of air circulation around them as well.

 Also, you may want to use soaker hoses when watering instead of overhead watering to protect the leaves of your plants from having too much moisture on them.

 There aren’t any plants that you should explicitly avoid planting near spinach.

 However, there are quite a few plants that grow quite well around spinach.
 These are known as spinach’s companion plants.